BDX-town/Akkoma/docs/docs/configuration/cheatsheet.md

 ### :frontend_configurations

 This can be used to configure a keyword list that keeps the configuration data for any kind of frontend.
 By default, settings for `pleroma_fe` and `masto_fe` are configured.
-You can find the documentation for `pleroma_fe` configuration into [Akkoma-FE configuration and customization for instance administrators](https://docs-fe.akkoma.dev/stable/CONFIGURATION/#options).
+You can find the documentation for `pleroma_fe` configuration into [akkoma-fe configuration and customization for instance administrators](https://docs-fe.akkoma.dev/stable/CONFIGURATION/#options).

 Frontends can access these settings at `/api/v1/pleroma/frontend_configurations`

-To add your own configuration for Akkoma-FE, use it like this:
+To add your own configuration for akkoma-fe, use it like this:

 ```elixir
 config :pleroma, :frontend_configurations,